This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

-Parties convicted of contravening section 45 are liable to a fine not exceeding C$10 million per count or to imprisonment for a term not exceeding five years, or to both.
+Parties convicted of contravening section 45 are currently liable to a fine not exceeding C$10 million per count or to imprisonment for a term not exceeding five years, or to both.
+Under the new cartel offence, the maximum penalties will increase to C$25 million per count or 14 years' imprisonment, or both.
 Courts also may impose 'prohibition orders', which are judicial orders that forbid the repetition or continuation of the offence.
 Prohibition orders also may include 'prescriptive terms' requiring that positive steps be taken to ensure adherence with the law and the prevention of future offences (eg, the establishment of a compliance programme).

 As a practical matter, virtually all penalties imposed in Canada for conspiracy and related offences under the Act are the product of plea negotiations between the accused and the Competition Bureau or the DPP.
 That is because contested prosecutions involving these offences are exceedingly rare.
 Although the courts retain the ultimate jurisdiction to reject any penalty that the parties propose, joint submissions on penalty are almost always accepted.

 The Bureau's success in obtaining cartel convictions in recent years is due in large part to the availability of its immunity programme, which encourages cartel participants to disclose their illegal conduct in exchange for potential immunity from prosecution.
-To illustrate, the Bureau has received over 40 immunity applications since its immunity programme was formally established in 2000.
+To illustrate, the Bureau has stated that it has received about eight to 10 immunity applications per year since its immunity programme was formally established in 2000.

 Requests for immunity are made to the Bureau, which then decides whether to recommend to the DPP that the request be granted.
 All else being equal, the Bureau will provide a positive recommendation to the DPP where a party is the first to come forward with evidence of an offence of which the Bureau is unaware, or is the first to bring forward evidence of an offence of which the Bureau is aware but has not yet obtained sufficient proof to warrant a criminal referral.
 However, being 'first-in' to the authorities in another jurisdiction will not be sufficient in and of itself to permit a party to take advantage of the Bureau's immunity programme.